Statutory guidance

 • setting an appropriate tone for education

 Parents should not have to think about the cost of a school uniform when choosing which school(s) to apply for.
-No school uniform should be so expensive as to leave pupils or their families feeling unable to apply to, or attend, a school of their choice.
-Therefore, schools need to ensure that their uniforms are affordable.
+No uniform should be so expensive as to leave pupils or their families feeling unable to apply to, or attend, a school of their choice.
+Nor should the cost of uniform be a barrier to pupils participating in sport and other school activities.
+Therefore, schools need to ensure their uniforms are affordable.

 Cost considerations

 Developing a school uniform policy will require governing boards to consider a range of factors.
-As well as thinking about the cost for parents, governing boards will be considering:
+As well as thinking about the cost for parents, they will be considering:

-• how the uniform can create a shared identity and common sense of purpose
+• how it can create a shared identity and common sense of purpose

-• what is required practically for classroom lessons or for sport
+• what is required practically, either for classroom lessons or for sport

 • obligations under the Equality Act 2010